4 Best Investments To Capitalize On the Strong US Dollar

 PRO-TIP: If you are US based, trade cryptocurrency and want to avoid the tax hassle see the Alto Crypto IRA.
 They support 150+ coins, there are no monthly or annual fees, no LLC setup fees, no processing fees, and they charge only 1% on each trade.
 Any cash waiting in your account is insured by the FDIC.

-There are several reasons why other than mean reversion as well.
+There are several other reasons why as well.

 The dollar’s strength has been great for holding down inflation in the US since we import most consumer goods, but even with that advantage, the last several inflation reports were bad and showed a lack of progress.
 When one report didn’t look good, like CPI-U all inflation, government officials would then pivot to another metric like core inflation which strips out some inflationary, volatile items.
 When the more favorable inflation indicator got worse, the jig was up.